auth0/Auth0.swift/README.md

 ### Xcode

 The only supported versions of Xcode are those that can be currently used to submit apps to the App Store.
-Dropping older, unsupported Xcode versions **will not be considered a breaking change**, and will be done in **minor** releases.
+Once a Xcode version becomes unsupported, dropping it from Auth0.swift **will not be considered a breaking change**, and will be done in a **minor** release.

 ### Swift

 The minimum supported Swift 5 minor version is the one released with the oldest-supported Xcode version.
-Dropping older, unsupported Swift 5 minors **will not be considered a breaking change**, and will be done in **minor** releases.
+Once a Swift 5 minor becomes unsupported, dropping it from Auth0.swift **will not be considered a breaking change**, and will be done in a **minor** release.

 ### Platforms